citahub/cita/docs/en-US/chain/service_config.md

 ## Consensus

-Consensus.toml is the configuration file for the Consensus microservice，as follows:
+Consensus.toml is the configuration file for the Consensus microservice, as follows:

 ```bash